COMBINE-lab/alevin-fry/docs/source/quant.rst

 quant
 =====

 The ``quant`` command takes a collated RAD file and performs feature (e.g. gene) quantification, outputting a sparse matrix of de-duplicated counts as well as a list of labels for the rows and columns.
-The ``quant`` command takes an input directory containing the collated RAD file, a transcript-to-gene map, an output directory where the results will be written and a "resolution strategy" (described below).
+The ``quant`` command takes an input directory containing the collated RAD file, a transcript-to-gene map, an output directory where the results will be written, and a "resolution strategy" (described below).
 Quantification is multi-threaded, so it also, optionally, takes as an arguments the number of threads to use concurrently.

 The transcript-to-gene map should be either: